mia-platform/documentation/docs/release_notes/platform_5-8-0_releasenotes.md

 !!! bug

-    This version contains a bug which does not allow you to visualize the section "Go to properties" in CMS section.
+    This version contains a bug in the Design area that prevents display of the "Go to properties" tab in the CMS section.
 This bug has been fixed in version 5.8.0-1 Patch.

 ## New features